 Best Budget Crate: Petmate ProValu Dog Crate

-If you are on a budget go with the Petmate ProValu Dog Crate.
+If you’re looking for a budget friendly crate, we would recommend the Petmate ProValu Dog Crate.
 However, as of the writing of this article you would only save about $5 when purchasing this over the MidWest Homes Crate, so be sure to check prices.

 - Slide bolt latches for safety

 - Folds Flat

 - Metal Framing

 - Comes with divider panels for a puppy